 Karlův most (Charles Bridge) does not allow cycling, use Mánesův most (Mánes Bridge) instead.
 To avoid cobblestone areas on the right side of the Vltava, go on main streets where there is more traffic (Národní, Revoluční, Jindřišská) and travel is usually faster.

 You may take your bicycle on the metro anytime for free, but try to avoid overcrowded hours/cars.
 You can stay with your bike by the front and the rear doors of every wagon except the first door of the whole train.
 You can also use trains in Prague when traveling with Prague Integrated Transport tickets (zones “P”, “B” and “0”).
-You can find more details and rules for metro, trams, ferries and funiculars on the dedicated page.
+You can find more details and rules for metro, trams, ferries and funiculars on the dedicated page of the Prague transportation company.

 In the city center it’s quite normal to see all kinds of cyclists: lycra-clad suburban riders, hipsters on fixies, people on mountain bikes, and urban ladies on city-bikes.
 But if you dress more formally and leave your helmet, you will look rather exotic after you get 5 km from the city center.